stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## TThe Gospel: unlocking the good news by counting down from 3,2 and 1
+## TThe Gospel: Unlocking the Good News by counting down from 3,2 and 1

 ### The Very Person of God